ebpffoundation/bsc/project-submission-template.md

 2.3.
 Existing financial sponsorship, if any.

 2.4.
 Was the project previously accepted by any other consortium or foundation?
-     If so, does the project now accept the eBPF Foundation as its primary governance body?
+     If so, does the project now accept the eBPF Foundation as its primary support body?

 2.5.
 Trademark status, if any.